ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 | Costs          | \$73,000 | \$28,000        | \$45,000       |
 | per equi. unit |          | \$2.00          | \$3.00         |

-### Overhead rate:
+### Overhead rate

 - The conversion cost per equivalent unit is where the overhead allocation occurs.
 - Adjusting this rate in response to short-term changes in production can cause a death spiral!
   - For example: Imagine that your machinery breaks and you end up incurring that same conversion costs (labor and overhead) such that only 7,000 effective units have been converted, but for the same cost.
 Now the conversion cost is \$4.00 per unit.
 Should you use this number for future